Configuring IIS to support Estonian Digital ID-card for authentication

 2. ESTEID2025 (https://crt.eidpki.ee/ESTEID2025.crt)

-After defining certificate chains, we can enable certificate requirement in website SSL settings:
+After defining certificate chains, the certificate requirement can be enabled in website SSL settings:

 Requiring client certificate